 - Will have been a Christian with active participation in a local church for at least one year. - 2.
 Will provide affirmation of faith and service. - 3.
 Will be recommended by a local Christian church. - 4.
-Will submit a personal recommendation. - Will be of strong moral character. - Will not use tobacco, recreational narcotics, alcohol or any other intoxicants in any form or amount. - Will be emotionally and socially capable of adjusting to graduate work. - Will show evidence of responsibility in personal money management - Will submit descriptions of satisfactory resolution of any and all divorces and remarriages. - 10.
+Will submit a personal recommendation. - 5.
+Will be of strong moral character. - 6.
+Will not use tobacco, recreational narcotics, alcohol or any other intoxicants in any form or amount.

+- Will be emotionally and socially capable of adjusting to graduate work. - Will show evidence of responsibility in personal money management - 9.
+Will submit descriptions of satisfactory resolution of any and all divorces and remarriages. - 10.
 Will submit proof of immunizations for measles and rubella as indicated by Rule 6C-6.001(5) Florida Administrative Code before acceptance into BCF.
-All students are required to submit a BCF Immunization form documenting meningococcal meningitis and Hepatitis B, or a signed waiver stating information on both diseases has been read and the student declines receipt of each vaccine. - 11.
-Will possess a baccalaureate degree from a regionally accredited college or university.
-Official academic transcripts with scores and date of completion or graduation must be sent from their points of origin directly to the Office of Admissions.
-As part of that re- 3.
-Academic Records: A complete, official transcript (academic regionally accredited baccalaureate degree, the graduate program will also require a minimum of 18 hours of general biblical, theological, and/or religion studies including BI 212 (Biblical Hermeneutics) or its equivalent.
-The Registrar's office, in coordination with the Chair of the Graduate Division, will evaluate transcripts to determine candidate qualifications.
-Those lacking selected admission requirements but who otherwise meet the admission requirements of the program may make up the missing requirements by taking classes through one of the undergraduate delivery systems at The Baptist College of Florida.
+All students are required to submit a BCF Immunization form documenting meningococcal meningitis and Hepatitis B, or a signed waiver stating information on both diseases has been read and the student declines receipt of each vaccine. - Will possess a baccalaureate degree from a regionally accredited college or university.
+Official transcripts with scores and date of completion or graduation must be sent from their points of origin directly to the Office of Admissions. - 12.
+Master of Arts in Christian Studies (MACS) applicants must have a minimum of 18 hours of regionally accredited biblical, theological, and/or religion studies including BI 212 (Biblical Hermeneutics) or its equivalent.
+The Registrar, in coordination with the Chair of the Graduate Division, will evaluate transcripts to determine candidate qualifications.
+Those lacking selected admission requirements but who otherwise meet the admission requirements of the program may make up the missing requirements by taking classes through one of the undergraduate delivery systems at The Baptist College of Florida. - 13.
+Master of Arts in Music and Worship Leadership (MAMWL) applicants must possess a regionally accredited undergraduate degree in music, music education, contemporary worship, or other musically inclined field of study.
+Prospective students possessing a regionally accredited undergraduate degree in another field must provide a satisfactory combination of leveling courses, auditions, and entrance examinations.
+The Registrar, in coordination with both the Chair of the Graduate Division and the Chair of the Music and Worship Division, will evaluate transcripts to determine candidate qualifications.
+Those lacking selected admission requirements but who otherwise meet the admission requirements of the program may make up the missing requirements by taking classes through one of the undergraduate delivery systems at The Baptist College of Florida. - Will submit official transcripts from all institutions of higher education attended.